meilisearch/specifications/text/0001-script-based-tokenizer.md

 }
 ```

-As we can see, the changes that need to be made are very minimal: this is because efforts have been made to make it's API close to the previous one.
+As we can see, the changes that need to be made are very minimal: this is because efforts have been made to make its API close to the previous one.

 ### Impact on documentation